flowx-ai/docs-flowx/release-notes/v3.4.0-august-2023/deployment-guidelines-v3.4.0.md

 | manage-themes | edit   | ROLE_THEMES_EDIT   | Content Management |
 |               | edit   | ROLE_THEMES_ADMIN  | Content Management |
 | manage-themes | admin  | ROLE_THEMES_ADMIN  | Content Management |

+### Markdown support

+`marked@^5.0.0` refers to a specific version of the "marked" library or package in the npm ecosystem. "marked" is a popular open-source JavaScript library used for parsing and rendering Markdown text into HTML.

+To install the lib please make sure to run the following command:

+`npm install marked@^5.0.0`